StergachisLab/DAF-QC-SMK/README.md

 ## Inputs
-config.tbl # table that includes sample name, bam path, and targeted regions.
+config.tbl # table that includes sample name, bam/FASTA path, and targeted regions.
 Currently, the bam file must contain each read only once (i.e. either unaligned or filtered to exclude supplementary and secondary alignments). config.yaml # points to sample table, collects reference genome, and allows for custom parameters.